inpgbburda/Stm32f401/README.md

  |  +-- CmakePresets.json
  |  +-- <funcional_module>_UT.c
  ```
-To achieve generation of mocks, add path of mocked header into 'mocked_headers.txt' file.
+To achieve generation of mocks, add path of mocked header into `mocked_headers.txt` file.

+The `rtos_types_UT.h` file is used across the project, to provide lightweight and hw independent types of RTOS functions.
+It allows mocks used with RTOS api compile properly.
+It **must be updated** together with Os updates.

 ## Code formatter
 Formatter uses the `.clang-format` file as a configuration.\